Last updated: September 19, 2022

 - It’s very friendly to self-service, which means that infrastructure teams can build a strong infrastructure code foundation and then let their developer peers innovate their applications on top of it.

-- Especially in larger organizations, Red Hat’s Ansible Automation Platform (aka Tower) provides even better ROI in terms of visualization, scalability, and collaboration features.
+- Especially in larger organizations, Red Hat’s Ansible Automation Platform (formerly often referred to as “Tower”) provides even better ROI in terms of visualization, scalability, and collaboration features.
 Few enterprise options in the market today offer the same enhancements over their open source equivalents.
 Ansible Tower is absolutely worth the investment.

 Ready to give Ansible Automation Platform a spin in your environment?
 You can download a 60-day trial from Red Hat’s website here.